|TABLE OF CONTENTS|

 This matches the shift lever knobs.

 Two 5/8" bolts 6" long, stuck thru the lower engine/transmission mount holes were a big help aligning the engine with the transmission.
 Adjust the height/angle to get the guide bolts into the holes in the transmission.
 Adjust height and angle until the guide bolts are not binding.
 Then start sliding the engine into place.
-Pre-aligning the splined shafts with each disk certainly helped.
+Pre-aligning the splined shafts with each disk certainly helped make this one of the easiest engine installs I've ever done.

 The top deck of the engine block was covered with tape to keep dirt/bugs out.
 A rag was thrown over that for additional protection.